-M.1.d: Developing and testing bycatch release devices in tuna purse seiners M.2.b: Evaluate best handling practices for maximizing post-release survival of silky sharks in longline fisheries, and identification of silky shark pupping areas for bycatch mitigation M.2.c: Manta and devil ray post-release survival, movement ecology, and genetic population structure M.2.d (new): Evaluating knowledge and data gaps to the implementation of best handling and release practices for vulnerable species in IATTC fisheries M.2.e (new): Investigating post release survival of silky sharks captured in class 2-5 purse seine vessels M.5.a: Develop and test non-entangling and biodegradable FADs M.5.b: Reducing losses, and fostering recovery, of FADs in the purse-seine fishery in the EPO M.5.c: Definition of guidelines to reduce the impact of lost and abandoned FADs on marine turtles INTERACTIONS AMONG THE ENVIRONMENT, THE ECOSYSTEM, AND FISHERIES 12 2 5.
-N.1.b: Investigate the effects of wind-induced microturbulence on yellowfin larval survival N.1.c: Developing dynamic species distributions models to inform conservation and management of non-target species and communities in the eastern Pacific Ocean N.2.a.
-Develop models of the effects of climate change on pre-recruit life stages of tropical tunas N.2.b: Supporting climate-ready and sustainable fisheries: using satellite data to conserve and manage life in the ocean and support sustainable fisheries under climate change O.2.a: Develop and implement analytical tools for understanding the trophic ecology of apex predators O.2.b: An updated ecosystem model of the tropical EPO for providing standardized ecological indicators for monitoring of ecosystem integrity O.2.c: Temporal network analysis of bycatch communities caught in purse-seine fisheries KNOWLEDGE TRANSFER AND CAPACITY BUILDING 13 7 6.
-P.1.a: Fulfil requests for development of database and data processing applications for entities outside the IATTC P.1.b: Respond to requests for scientific analyses Q.1.a: Achotines Laboratory support of Yale University's Environmental Leadership Training Initiative (ELTI) in Panama SCIENTIFIC EXCELLENCE 94 7.
-U.1.a: Long-term plan to strengthen research at the Achotines Laboratory X.1.a: Workshop on fisheries stock assessment good practices
+M.1.d: Developing and testing bycatch release devices in tuna purse seiners

+M.2.b: Evaluate best handling practices for maximizing post-release survival of silky sharks in longline fisheries, and identification of silky shark pupping areas for bycatch mitigation

+M.2.c: Manta and devil ray post-release survival, movement ecology, and genetic population structure

+M.2.d: Evaluating knowledge and data gaps to the implementation of best handling and release practices for vulnerable species in IATTC fisheries.

+M.2.e: Investigating post release survival of silky sharks captured in class 2-5 purse seine vessels M.5.b: Reducing losses, and fostering recovery, of FADs in the purse-seine fishery in the EPO

+M.5.c: Definition of guidelines to reduce the impact of lost and abandoned FADs on marine turtles M.5.d (new): Evaluation of new FAD biodegradable materials in the tropical marine environment INTERACTIONS AMONG THE ENVIRONMENT, THE ECOSYSTEM, AND FISHERIES 13 2 N.1.b: Investigate the effects of wind-induced microturbulence on yellowfin larval survival N.1.c: Developing dynamic species distributions models to inform conservation and management of non-target species and communities in the eastern Pacific Ocean N.1.d (new): Evaluate link between increased YFT catches environmental change N.2.a.
+Develop models of the effects of climate change on pre-recruit life stages of tropical tunas N.2.b: Supporting climate-ready and sustainable fisheries: using satellite data to conserve and manage life in the ocean and support sustainable fisheries under climate change O.2.a: Develop and implement analytical tools for understanding the trophic ecology of apex predators O.2.b: An updated ecosystem model of the tropical EPO for providing standardized ecological indicators for monitoring of ecosystem integrity 0.2.c: Temporal network analysis of bycatch communities caught in purse-seine fisheries O.2.d (new): Develop a workplan for restructuring IATTC's Ecosystem Considerations into (1) an indicator-based EcoCard and (2) a complementary Ecosystem Status Assessment for the EPO 0.2.e (new): Develop a workplan to promote climate resilient fisheries at IATTC KNOWLEDGE TRANSFER AND CAPACITY BUILDING 14 9 P.1.a: Fulfil requests for development of database and data processing applications for entities outside the IATTC P.1.b: Respond to requests for scientific analyses Q.1.a: Achotines Laboratory support of Yale University's Environmental Leadership Training Initiative (ELTI) in Panama SCIENTIFIC EXCELLENCE 94 U.1.a: Long-term plan to strengthen research at the Achotines Laboratory